Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: REDSHIFT DETERMINATION

 {\it SDP.17} Given the size of the Z-Spec beam (FWHM$\approx$30\arcsec) and the possible presence of lensing or other foreground structures in the same beam, the observed spectrum could be a combination of features from multiple objects.
 We choose this interpretation for the spectrum of SDP.17, best described by two components at different redshifts (both listed in Table~\ref{tab:cont}).
 The first redshift found by our algorithm is 2.308 (SDP.17b).
 After fitting the CO lines at this redshift and subtracting them from the spectrum, we perform a second redshift determination, identifying a second component with a redshift of 0.942 (SDP.17a).
 This combination explains all the features present in the spectrum (see Figure~\ref{spectra17}), and is consistent with the interpretation of the 299~GHz feature as the restframe 987~GHz water line at a redshift of 2.308.
 This water line has been seen to be very strong in other AGN and star-forming galaxies at low redshift, such as Mrk231 and Arp 220 \citep{Gonzales2010}, and it has been tentatively detected in the Cloverleaf quasar at z=2.56 by \citet{bradford09}.
-The redshifts of SDP.9 and SDP.17b have recently been confirmed by follow-up observations of the CO(2-1) and (3-2) lines, respectively (L. Leeuw, private communication), with the Combined Array for Research in Millimeter-wave Astronomy (CARMA).
+More recently, multiple excited water trasitions have also been detected in the quasar APM 08279+5255 at z=3.91 \citep{Bradford2011,Lis2011,vdWerf2011}.
+The redshifts of SDP.9 and SDP.17b have recently been confirmed by follow-up observations of the CO(2$-$1) and (3$-$2) lines, respectively (L. Leeuw, private communication), with CARMA.
+Recent IRAM/PdBI observations \citep{Omont2011} have confirmed the water line at z=2.3052, but did not find any other high significance line in the bandpass, which does not exclude the possibility of a CO(5$-$4) line at z$>0.944$.
 The second redshift (SDP.17a) has a much lower significance, but it is in agreement with the photometric and spectroscopic optical redshifts \citep[0.77$\pm$0.13 and 0.9435$\pm$0.0009, respectively][]{Negrello10}.
-Alternatively, the peak now identified with the CO(5-4) line at z=0.94 could be a wing of this water line, due to a $\sim$1600~km~s$^{-1}$ outflow.
+Alternatively, the peak now identified with the CO(5$-$4) line at z=0.94 could be arising from correlated noise fluctuations with the nearby water line.
+To confirm the presence of CO at z=0.94, we are planning a follow-up of the CO(4$-$3) line.
 The presence of multiple ULIRGs in a single line of sight is intriguing, and is an example of discoveries that can be made possible by Z-Spec's broad bandwidth.
+It also raises the possibility that the flux-limited sample is affected by chance alignments, and the presence of multiple sources in the beam.
+However, this is likely a negligible effect for lensed sources, as the continuum sub-mm and mm flux will be clearly dominated by the lensed, high-z galaxy, and not by the foreground lens \citep{Negrello10}.